I have struggled with anger in recent years. The thing I hate about my anger as a mother is that it erupts, sometimes randomly.

 - I am forgiven.

-I need some suggestion for affirmations to help with anger.
+I need some suggestion for positive affirmations to help with anger!

-Totally fine.
-Here’s a list of some that you can try out, and see how they help.
+It is wonderful that are able to name the emotion you are feeling.
+Here’s a list of some that you can use, and see how they help.

 - I am calm.